InactiveGaming13/Sqaure-Event-Tickets/README.md

-# RCD-QR
+# Square Event Tickets System
-This is the repository for the RCD QR code scanner system.
+This is the repository for the Square Events Ticketing system.